 The predicted increase in operations, disparate vehicle performance characteristics, and unconventional operational needs present novel challenges for the current airspace infrastructure and require fresh solutions.
 Leveraging other related approaches, such as UAS Traffic Management (UTM) (PDF), the FAA and NASA are collaborating with industry stakeholders to develop an upper Class E traffic management (ETM) concept intended to support future operations and scale for application.

-New technologies have enabled the design and development of vehicles that can operate at historically unattractive altitudes.
+New technologies have enabled the design and development of vehicles that can operate at very high altitudes.
 As demand grows with the advent of emerging technology and business markets, the future of upper Class E airspace operations presents opportunities for an alternative traffic management approach that ensures safe and efficient service provision.

 An ETM construct will:

-- Scale beyond the current NAS infrastructure and manpower resources to meet the needs of market forces
+- Scale beyond the current NAS infrastructure and workforce resources to meet the needs of market forces

 - Support the management of operations where no air navigation service provider (ANSP) separation services are desired, appropriate, and/or available

-Additionally, it is important to develop an ETM regulatory framework, operating rules, performance-based standards and procedures, and roles and responsibilities that ensure the accountability of Operators.
-As the federal authority over operations in all airspace, and the regulator and oversight authority over commercial operations, the FAA will ensure that the ETM cooperative vision aligns with agency goals and meets the requirements for safe and efficient operations.
+Additionally, it is important to develop an ETM regulatory framework, operating rules, performance-based standards and procedures, and roles and responsibilities that ensure the accountability of operators.
+As the federal authority over operations in all airspace and the regulating authority over operations, the FAA will ensure that the ETM cooperative vision aligns with agency goals and meets the requirements for safe and efficient operations.

 The ETM Concept of Operations

-The ETM Concept Operations (PDF) (ConOps), developed by the FAA, documents the work to date with NASA and Industry stakeholders and presents the vision for ETM.
-It describes how Operators (1) plan their flights to upper Class E airspace, (2) interact with the ATM system and Air Traffic Control (ATC) during transit phases of flight, and (3) manage contingency events.
-The ConOps also defines the roles and responsibilities of the Operator and ATC/ATM and presents high-level use cases that demonstrate the conduct of these operations.
+The ETM Concept Operations (PDF) (ConOps), documents the FAA’s work with NASA and industry stakeholders and presents the vision for ETM.
+It describes how operators (1) plan their flights to upper Class E airspace, (2) interact with the ATM system and Air Traffic Control (ATC) during transit phases of flight, and (3) manage contingency events.
+The ConOps also defines the roles and responsibilities of the operator and ATC/ATM and presents high-level use cases that demonstrate the conduct of these operations.
 Although it does present foundational operating principles for ETM above 60,000 feet, subsequent versions of the ConOps will more comprehensively address a cooperative traffic management approach for this airspace.